Building Professionals For Home Improvement

 What are building regulations?

-Building regulations are independent from planning regulations and must also be considered when planning works to your property.
+Building regulations operate independently from planning regulations, so you must consider them when planning work on your property.

 The above list isn’t exhaustive so it’s worth checking beforehand with your local authority’s building control department that you don’t require approval for other works.

-This is often forgotten – but is vital as when the time comes to sell, you’ll have to provide the necessary documents to demonstrate your work complies with regulations.
+People often forget this, but it’s vital because when you sell, you’ll need to provide the necessary documents to show your work complies with regulations.

 Will I need freeholder consent?